jontoy/quizzly/frontend/README.md

 The redux store is persisted in localStorage using redux-persist.
 This allows for a semi-permanent user to be established, as the user will be able to maintain their various quiz progresses whenever they return to the site.

+Filtering quizzes for the index page is primarily a backend implementation.
+The search box UI controls the search term of the associated call to the API to filter results.
+This could have alternatively been implemented by requesting all results and filtering them on the frontend.
+This would have resulted in a slightly more responsive UI experience, but would not have scaled as well.

 ## Future Areas of Improvement

 - Paginate quiz index results on either the frontend or backend